mozilla/webmaker-analytics/README.md

 #### conversionGoal(action, options)

-The `conversionGoal` method is used to record Optimizely [https://help.optimizely.com/hc/en-us/articles/200039925](Custom Event Goals) and [https://help.optimizely.com/hc/en-us/articles/200039865](Revenue Tracking).
+The `conversionGoal` method is used to record Optimizely [Custom Event Goals](https://help.optimizely.com/hc/en-us/articles/200039925) and [Revenue Tracking](https://help.optimizely.com/hc/en-us/articles/200039865).

 It takes two arguments:
 * `action` - A required string that is used in the Optimizely admin interface during experiment setup.
 This string must match exactly to count as a conversion in a given experiment.
 Unlike GA events, the Optimizely `action` is *not* converted to Title Case.
 Avoid using spaces.